 CFN is pleased to announce our 13th annual Conservation Finance Boot Camp will be held June 24-28th, 2019, at Portland State University in Portland, OR.
 The Boot Camp is a week-long, intensive training course to help mid-career professionals utilize innovative and effective financing strategies for land and resource conservation, restoration, and stewardship.

+The application for the 2019 Boot Camp will be open from January 15th – February 15th, 2019.
 Each year, our Boot Camp accepts 30 participants.
-The application form will be posted and open on this page from January 15th – February 15th, 2019.
-Please take some time to review the questions and prepare your answers ahead of time before filling out the live application form.
+Please take some time to review the questions on the sample application HERE and prepare your answers ahead of time before filling out the live application form below.
 It is best to type out your responses to the essay questions in a separate document and copy and paste them into the application form.

-For more information, please refer to our frequently asked questions:
+For more information on applying to the Boot Camp, please refer to our frequently asked questions:

 Who should apply?